haynesie/Whither/Whither the Computer Lab.md

 ### by Keven Haynes

 #### Introduction
 Of regular concern to all at a University are the related costs and effectiveness of spending and investment in material resources.
-Laboratory space is always at a heightened level of scrutiny: it not only consumes materials and personel to maintain the facility, but the real estate it occupies forces the stakeholders to make a long-term commitment on an often scarce resource.
+Laboratory space is always at a heightened level of scrutiny: it not only consumes materials and personel to maintain the facility, but the real estate it occupies forces the stakeholders to make a long-term commitment on an increasingly scarce commodity.

 Current states of funding, pedagogy, technology and people all play a part in the evaluation of a resource.
 The rapidity of change is felt most significantly in fields such as Computer Science, where not only is the technology on which it is based under continuous revision, the methods and the expectations of professionals in the post-educational sector often out-pace the teaching of new students in the subject.